THG's Moulding gives up 'golden share' after stock tumbles - Up News Info

 Dual class share structures allow company founders to maintain control at the expense of ordinary shareholders and are popular in New York and Amsterdam, the EU’s top share-trading center.

-They are already available in London on the standard segment, but shareholder rights groups who back “one share, one vote” oppose their introduction on London’s premium segment where top companies list.
+They are already available in London on the standard segment, but shareholder rights groups who back “one share, one vote” oppose their introduction on London’s premium segment where top companies list and have access to the FTSE indices.

-($1 = 0.7285 pounds) (Additional reporting by Rachel Armstrong; editing by Michael Holden and Jason Neely)
+($1 = 0.7285 pounds) (Additional reporting by Rachel Armstrong and Abhinav Ramnarayan; editing by Michael Holden and Jason Neely)

 Advertisement